 Everybody wants a good brand.

-Every company wants to be publically known.
-They want to portray an image or persona in everyone’s minds, and they do that best when their company brand is on track.
+Every business wants to be publically known and portray an image or persona that everyone knows and understands.
 However, branding is more than just creating a logo or finding a slogan.
-It’s about uniting all branding efforts, both advertising and marketing, so that it all comes together naturally for consumers.
-It represents the sum of what your company is.
+It’s about combining branding efforts, both advertising and marketing so that it all comes together naturally for customers.
+It represents the entirety of everything about your company.

 What is Branding?

-Branding is about designing a visual identity for a company.
-It’s also about creating its personality and values.
+Branding is partially about designing a visual identity for a company.
+But, it’s also about creating its personality and values.
 The process starts with a well-defined strategy and develops through a series of branding campaigns.

-A branding strategy outlines who the company identifies with, what values it promotes, and how it approaches branding on an emotional level.
+A branding strategy defines who the company identifies with, what values it promotes, and how it approaches customers’ emotional connections.
 On the other hand, a branding campaign refers to specific branding tactics like branding colors, logos, slogans, line extensions, etc.

-The brand strategy is essential because companies can’t produce effective brand campaigns to grow without it.
-It’s like trying to make a building without a blueprint.
-Branding campaigns need to stay true to the company’s established brand perception.
-It’s all about creating a company persona that customers trust and eventually form relationships.
-There needs to be an emotional connection between the consumer and the product or service.
+The brand strategy is essential because businesses can’t produce effective brand campaigns for growth without it.
+It’s like trying to create a building without a blueprint.
+Branding campaigns need to stay true to the credit union’s brand perception.
+It’s all about creating a company persona that customers trust.
+The goal is to form relationships eventually, but, typically, there needs to be an emotional connection between the customers and the company’s services.

-Contradictions in brand follow-through tend to make people feel betrayed.
-And, as a result, your customers will stop trusting your company’s goods or services.
+Contradictions in brand follow-through tend to make customers feel betrayed.
+And, as a result, a customer might stop trusting the products or services offered.

-A strong brand strategy doesn’t just make a company remembered in people’s minds; it gives a business identity, reliability, authority, notoriety, and power over the competition.
-Additionally, it puts businesses ahead of their competitors because branding increases sales through advertising and word-of-mouth marketing.
+A strong brand strategy doesn’t just make a company remembered in people’s minds; it provides identity, reliability, authority, notoriety, and power over the competition.
+Additionally, it puts your business ahead of competitors because branding increases sales through advertising and various marketing channels.

 When done correctly, branding provides a business with the superpower to increase visibility and create recognition.
-A strong branding strategy makes consumers feel like they belong to your company’s community and feel like you’re talking directly to them.
-As a result, this connection contributes to sales because people like to buy products or services they can relate to.
-Branding’s ultimate superpower is customer loyalty.
-Brand loyalty is a win-win for marketing and advertising departments since repeat visitors increase sales.
+A strong branding strategy makes consumers feel like they belong to your company’s community.
+Likewise, your customers feel like you’re talking directly to them.

 Why Branding Never Ends

-Even beyond high school, my personal brand was evolving.
-I dressed better and started acting a little more mature when needed.
-The academic brand I cultivated in high school allowed me to network and improved my collegiate experience, too.
-Businesses follow a similar path and evolve.
-They have to in order to meet the needs of their customers.
+Even beyond high school, my branding continued to evolve.
+I began to dress more appropriately and started acting a little more mature when needed.
+However, I stayed true to the academic brand I cultivated in high school, and it allowed me to network and improved my career path.
+Businesses also need to improve their branding while staying on point.
+It’s necessary to meet the needs of their customers.

 Unfortunately, branding isn’t a “once and done” thing.
-It’s a continual process.
-It’s an evolution of what the company is and will become.
-When it begins, branding needs management because it takes time to recognize a brand as something special.
+It’s a continual process and an evolution of what the company is and will become.
+When it starts, branding needs management because it takes time to recognize a brand as something special.
 There’s also competition from similar products or services, which makes being unique very challenging.

 Branding is hard to get right.
 Get help when you need it.

-When I was greener professionally, my own personal branding occasionally failed.
-There were times when I simply screwed up or didn’t have the answers to move farther.
+When I was greener professionally, my branding occasionally failed.
+There were times when I screwed up or didn’t have the answers to move farther.
 That’s where colleagues, mentors, and business coaches helped to guide my efforts.
 Similarly, sometimes even big businesses need help.

 Developing a good brand strategy can save your company a lot of time and money.
 However, it’s a continual process that needs a good foundation and proper management to evolve.
 Sometimes, having a third party that can view your business from outside the company produces better results and allows you to see things from outside the “company box.”